USS Admiral W. S. Benson

 Anchoring off Hagushi Beach, Naha, Okinawa, on the morning of 8 November, Admiral W. S. Benson there embarked 246 Army officers, 3,646 Army enlisted men, making a total passenger lift (including the naval passengers embarked in Japan) of 4,752.
 On the morning of 10 November, the transport got underway for Seattle, Wash., at which port she arrived on 21 November.
 Completing the debarking of passengers on the same day, the transport shifted to the Puget Sound Naval Shipyard, where, three days later, she commenced a period of repairs and alterations.
 Among the latter modifications was the removal of all of her guns with the exception of a pair of 20-millimeter guns, forward.
 The ship herself experienced a 30% cutback in personnel, which called for a reorganization of all shipboard departments.

-As on her previous voyages to Le Havre and Marseilles, Admiral W. S. Benson sailed without passengers, bound for Okinawa on 14 December 1945.
+As on her previous voyages to Le Havre and Marseille, Admiral W. S. Benson sailed without passengers, bound for Okinawa on 14 December 1945.
 Spending her second Christmas at sea, the transport reached Buckner Bay on New Year's Day, 1946.
 Completing embarkation of 4,840 Army officers and enlisted men, including 75 patients, by noon on 8 January, Admiral W. S. Benson got underway for Seattle, taking a modified "great circle route" to avoid storms in the vicinity.
 Diverted to San Pedro en route, the ship reached her revised destination on the morning of 21 January.
 Shifting to a berth off Long Beach soon thereafter, the ship underwent voyage repairs at Terminal Island.

 Decommissioned on 3 June 1946, and turned over to the Maritime Commission for disposal, Admiral W. S. Benson was struck from the Naval Vessel Register on 3 July 1946.
-Transferred to the Army Transport Service, the ship was renamed General Daniel I. Sultan in honor of the late General Daniel Isom Sultan, USA.
+Transferred to the Army Transport Service, the ship was renamed General Daniel I. Sultan in honor of the late General Daniel Isom Sultan, United States.